felixwiemuth/LinCal/README.md

 **Header section** (all commands are required)

-This information is displayed when a user views the calendar.
+The following commands are required.
+The information is displayed when a user views the calendar.
 It has no relevance to the functions of the app.

 - `@author`: Who created the calendar
 - `@title`: A title for the calendar, shown as title of notifications and in the list of calendars if the user doesn't choose another name
 - `@descr`: A more detailed description of the calendar
 - `@date`: Creation date of the calendar (must have the format `dd/mm/yyyy`)
 - `@version`: Can be used to distinguish different versions of a calendar

+The following commands are optional and concern the visibility of dates and descriptions of entries to the user (see [Using the app](#using-the-app)).
+Possible values for `<mode>` are `hideAll`, `hideFuture`, `hideAll`.
+The default is `set` and `hideFuture`.
+The `set` option only apply when the user initially adds the calendar, the `force` options can be changed when updating the calendar.

+- `@setDateDisplayMode <mode>`: Set an initial value for the *Show entry date* option
+- `@forceDateDisplayMode <mode>`: Set a value for the *Show entry date* option such that the user cannot change it
+- `@setDescriptionDisplayMode <mode>`: Set an initial value for the *Show entry description* option
+- `@forceDescriptionDisplayMode <mode>`: Set a value for the *Show entry description* option such that the user cannot change it

 **Entry section** (started with `@begin` on a single line after the header section)